-With Apple's official launch of iOS 14 at the end of 2020 (meanwhile already available in version iOS 14.5 ), advertisers have been drastically restricted.
-However, if you intensively deal with the topic, everything is actually half as bad.
-Nevertheless, Apple has of course taken a huge step in the direction of data protection here.
-In today's post, I would like to take a closer look at the whole issue.
+Since Apple's iOS 14 upddate at the end of 2020 (meanwhile version iOS 14.5), advertisers have been heavily restricted in what they're allowed to do.
+Once you dig deeper into the issue, however, it's not as bad as it first appears.
+Nevertheless, Apple has of course taken a huge step towards privacy protection with their update.
+In today's post, I'd like to take a closer look at the topic as a whole.

 Even though we're only talking about the restriction for Facebook in this article, Apple's iOS 14 update also affects other social media portals such as Pinterest, LinkedIn or TikTok.
 In the future, advertisers will have to put up with severe restrictions when it comes to targeting, reports and tracking.